faustbrian/warden/KEYMAP_AUDIT.md

 9. ✅ DisassociatesAbilities::getAbilitiesPivotQuery() - Used getKey()
 10. ✅ SyncsRolesAndAbilities::newPivotQuery() - Used getKey()
 11. ✅ Queries/Roles::constrainWhereAssignedTo() - Used getKeyName()
+12. ✅ CachedClipboard::compileModelAbilityIdentifiers() - Used getKey() for cache keys
+13. ✅ CachedClipboard::getCacheKey() - Used getKey() for cache keys
+14. ✅ CleanCommand::scopeQueryToWhereModelIsMissing() - Used getKeyName() for subject_id comparison

 ## Next Priority Files
 Focus on files that interact with pivot tables or morph relationships: